The role of phytotherapy in the treatment of mouth ulcers is to use those plants with the following properties:

 - Antiseptic plants to prevent possible infections

-Important note: All these preparations are designed for external use, Since they present higher doses than if the same plants preparations were destined for internal use, it is recommended not to swallow them after mouth washing or gargling.
+Important note: All these preparations are designed for external use, because they present higher doses than if the same plants preparations were destined for internal use, it is recommended not to swallow them after mouth washing or gargling.

 Among all the suitable plants we point out the following: